Goal

 Channels

 The Channels section defines how your agent reaches and replies to leads.
 Each channel shows a connection status of Active or Connect.
+From Manage, you can also set channel-specific instructions and style; supported channels allow a model override, and WhatsApp/email manage their templates here.
+The First-contact channel dropdown sets which channel your agent uses for the first outbound message (for example, WhatsApp).Contact hours

 You can add multiple time ranges within a day, for example to pause during a midday break.